No matter how far along your child is in their high school experience, it’s not too soon (or too late!) to start thinking about college.

 4. Encourage your child to explore their interests.

-Your child probably doesn’t know what they want to major in yet, and even if they do, it’s quite possible they’ll change their mind later on.
+Your child might not know what they want to major in yet, and even if they do, it’s quite possible they’ll change their mind later on.
 That’s okay.
 High school is the perfect time to self-reflect and explore.
 Your job?
 Encourage them to do so!